 Oil painting was being perfected in the North where its luminous qualities, and the ability to paint with more clarity and detail were prized.
 The pigment is suspended in an oil, typically linseed.
 This allows a higher pigment load and deeper colors.
 The oil also allows a great deal more variation in colors, which meant artists could paint with greater precision.
 Oil is translucent, light could pass through it.
 When applied in layers artists could create a great deal of depth and shadow creating effects similar to deeply colored jewels.
 They could slowly build up layers, solving a bit of the mystery behind those fine filmy layers sometimes seen.
 Oil dried slowly and this allowed artists more freedom to correct and change as they worked.

 These layers of oil paint gave objects a depth and beauty that was startling to a world used to the flat appearance of tempera paint.

 Northern painting is especially noted for its use of light and color, which was largely possible by the adoption of oils.
 I am drawn to the work of these Northern artists because I prefer the clear, intense colors and crisp light.
 Once you become familiar with several Northern painters, they are easy to identify.
 There is a distinctive feel that is hard to define with words.

-As we examine Campin’s work more closely, note the colors and the play of light, it is gorgeous.
-Of course, in reproductions you lose the play of light through the oils, and the exquisite details are hard to appreciate, but even a reproduction gives us a hint of the depth of color achieved.
-When viewed in person, works like this one take the breath away.
+As we examine Campin’s work more closely, note the colors and the play of light.
+It is gorgeous.
+Of course, in reproductions, you lose the play of light through the oils.
+The exquisite details are hard to appreciate.
+However, even a reproduction gives us a hint of the depth of color achieved.
+When viewed in person, works like this one, take the breath away.
 I hope you will have the opportunity to view some in person.

 Characteristics of Northern Painting Exhibited in the Merode Altarpiece